CommunityHoneyNetwork/chn-docs/docs/firstpot.md

  a new sensor with the management server, and capturing attack data.
 For more details on production deployments, see the full [Cowrie Documentation](cowrie.md).

-If you haven't yet setup a management server, follow the [Quickstart Guide](quickstart.md)
+If you haven't yet setup a management server, follow the [CHN Server Install](serverinstall.md)

 Log into the management server and browse to the "Deploy" tab.
 Once in the Deploy section, select the drop-down box with default "New Script" and choose